hms-networks/IgnitionEwonConnector/readme.md

 ### Enable Historical Data In DataMailbox

 Open the Ewon webserver and navigate to the `Data Management` page ( On the left hand menu click `Setup` > `System` > `Main` > `Data Management`).
-Check the `Historical Data` checkbox and set the `Datamailbox upload interval` to a reasonable number for your application.
-The `Datamailbox upload interval` sets how often the Flexy will send batches of historical data to Datamailbox and does not affect the frequency at which tag values are logged.
+Check the `Historical Data` checkbox and set the `DataMailbox upload interval` to a reasonable number for your application.
+The `DataMailbox upload interval` sets how often the Flexy will send batches of historical data to DataMailbox and does not affect the frequency at which tag values are logged.
 When done, click `Update` at the bottom of the page.

 <img src="https://raw.githubusercontent.com/hms-networks/IgnitionEwonConnector/Ignition-8-master/images/data_management_page.JPG" alt="Ewon Data Management Page" width="1000"/>